DjordjePetrovic014/the-smoke-record-store/README.md

 #### What the Budget Button actually is:

 - A logic-based suggestion engine built for collectors.
-- A tool that turns your budget into a set of curated options.
+- A tool that turns your budget into a set of personalized options.
 - A system that weighs stock, price, rarity, rating and availability.
 - A way to get the most value out of what you can spend.
 - A dynamic selector, not tied to fixed filters or categories.